pablofcastro/KhSAT/README.md

 # Project Name

-A SAT solver for the logics S5 and Kh
+A SAT solver for the logics S5 and Knowing-How logic.

+The algorithm for S5 is based on the paper:

+*Thomas Caridroit, Jean-Marie Lagniez, Daniel Le Berre, Tiago de Lima, Valentin Montmirail.
+A SAT Based Approach for Solving the Modal Logic S5-Satisfiability Problem Thirty-First AAAI Conference on Artificial Intelligence, Feb 2017, San Francisco, United States*

 # Requirements